 Educate Your Employees

-- Taking frequent breaks in cool shade
+- Taking frequent breaks in the shade to stay cool

 - Eating smaller meals before working